nosfairal/postBlog/README.md

 This is the fifth project of the formation Application Developer - PHP / Symfony on Openclassrooms.

-# Table of contents
+## Table of contents
 1. Prerequisites and technologies
-    .
-Server
+    - Server
-    .
-Languages and libraries
+    - Languages and libraries

 2. Installation

-# Prerequisites and technologies
+## Prerequisites and technologies

-Server
+Server:

 You need a web server with PHP7 and MySQL DBMS.

 Versions used in this project:

     Apache 2.4.46